michaelficarra/transmissionDownload/README.md

 * add support for multiple servers (don't forget to no longer cache the session ID as a single value!)
 * rewrite in CoffeeScript
 * think about allowing generic handler to find any 40-character hex string anywhere
-* insert icons next to torrentz search results for extra accessibility (optional, defaulting to disabled)
+* insert icons next to search results for extra accessibility (optional, defaulting to disabled)
-* write handlers for some more torrent websites without magnet links or with better alternatives
+* (permanent) write handlers for some more torrent websites without magnet links or with better alternatives

 ## Building / Releasing